markhuot/interplanetary/README.md

 With `@import` rules de-duped we can now safely explore some features of PostCSS like media query short hands or compiled variables, for wider browser support.

+You can see the repository [at this point in time on GitHub](https://github.com/markhuot/interplanetary/tree/2c2559a90f7c959297b0be5b07c032ecb661e15b).

 ## Taking it further

 Up next I'd like to,